How COVID-19 is Affecting Our Work on Your Behalf

 - All in-person alumni events scheduled for April and May have been canceled.
 Some of those will be rescheduled for a later date.

 - We are working on setting up online “virtual” events and activities to keep Black Bears informed and engaged both socially and professionally during these times of social distancing.
 Those events will be posted on our website and on our social media platforms as they are scheduled.

 - The Association’s communications with members and friends—MAINE Alumni Magazine, our monthly Bear Tracks e-newsletter, and social media posts—will continue uninterrupted.

 - Buchanan Alumni House (BAH), the home of both the Association and the UMaine Foundation, is closed to the public for the time being.
-Kathy Hill, our House manager, will remain at BAH to handle scheduling requests and other management duties.
-She also will coordinate maintenance and renovations that had been scheduled for later in the year, taking advantage of BAH’s unanticipated public closure at this time.
+However, Kathy Hill ’16, our House Manager, is available to handle scheduling requests and queries.
+She may be reached at email@example.com or 207-581-1176.

 John N. Diamond ’77, ‘89G